Office Fire Prevention during lockdown & beyond

 Damaged Power Cords & Cables

-From computers and monitors to photocopiers, most office spaces will have a seemingly endless list of electricals.
-But the wire casing on these products can become damaged over time which can leave the wire itself exposed.
-This can easily cause a fire as a result of sparks catching onto flammable materials.
+Most office spaces have a seemingly endless list of electrical devices, from computers and monitors to photocopiers.
+But the wire casing on these products can become damaged over time, leaving the wire itself exposed.
+Sparks catching onto flammable materials can easily cause a fire.
 As such, routine electrical testing is vital to identify and eradicate any such risks.

 Combustible Materials & Increased Dust